 By far, the best skin-care products are those that will restore a balanced pH level and won’t destroy the acid mantle.

 And last, but not least, you should really like the scent of the aftershave.
-If you want your favourite cologne scent and you are not convinced by the aftershave of the brand, don’t use it.
-After using your favourite aftershave, just dab your favourite cologne on your shoulders, lower neck, or back of neck.
+If you want your favorite cologne scent and you are not convinced by the aftershave of the brand, don’t use it.
+After using your favorite aftershave, just dab your favorite cologne on your shoulders, lower neck, or back of your neck.

 Please find the following list of some aftershave products not well known to the public, but worth mentioning.
 If you know of any aftershave that is not on the list and should be, please let us know.